ChloeQuijano/SecureFileSharingApplication/README.md

 ## Running tests

-Files for test cases are in tests folder
+Files for test cases are in tests.py file

 `py manage.py test`